Polkadoty/the-isb-api/styleguide.md

-List of all of the wave names with releases under them:
+List of all of the release names with expansions under them:

 - Wave 0 Armada
     - Armada Core Set (SWM01)